-For instance, use a customer’s email address and birthday to send an e-card to them offering well wishes.
+For instance, use a customer’s email address and birthdate to send a happy birthday ecard online offering them well wishes.
 You could also send a birthday month coupon for customers to enjoy your solution and save money.

 Customers like to feel valued.
 Ensure your customers feel as if they are part of the company family.

 Bad service can be detrimental to your company.
 More than 90% of customers won’t return after a bad first experience.
 Set the bar high by ensuring customer satisfaction.

 Remember, happy customers make a successful company.

 How do you ensure customer satisfaction?
 What practices are most important for your company?
 Tell us all about it!